 So how do you set out-of-season rates?
 Remember that you don’t have to rely solely on your own judgement when setting prices; start by looking at the competition.

-Check out what your competitors are offering by surfing VR listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
+Check out what your competitors are offering by surfing vacation rental websites and listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
 You could also look on OTAs to compare the cost per night of staying in a nearby hotel for that time of year.

 3. Lower your minimum nights